TengMCing/PhD/Thesis/04-chap4.html.md

 In contrast to `autovi`, `autovi.web` does not use the native Python version of `TensorFlow`.
 Instead, it leverages `TensorFlow.js`, a JavaScript library that allows the execution of machine learning models directly in the browser.
 This choice enables native browser execution, enhancing compatibility across different user environments, and shifts the computational load from the server to the client-side. `TensorFlow.js` also offers better scalability and performance, especially when dealing with resource-intensive computer vision models on shinyapps.io.

-While `autovi` requires downloading pre-trained computer vision models from GitHub, these models in ".keras" file format are incompatible with `TensorFlow.js`.
+While `autovi` requires downloading the pre-trained computer vision models from GitHub, these models in ".keras" file format are incompatible with `TensorFlow.js`.
 Therefore, we extract and store the model weights in JSON files and include them as extra resources in the Shiny application.
 When the application initializes, `TensorFlow.js` rebuilds the computer vision model using these pre-stored weights.

 To allow communication between `TensorFlow.js` and other components of the Shiny application, the `shinyjs` R package is used.
 This package allows calling custom JavaScript code within the Shiny framework.
 The specialized JavaScript code for initializing `TensorFlow.js` and calling `TensorFlow.js` for VSS prediction is deployed alongside the Shiny application as additional resources.